 Fortaleza Ozama: This castle was built in 1502 and is located by the entrance to Santo Domingo.
 This castle provides an overlooking view of the Ozama River, to which the castle was named after.
 This is known as the oldest military fortification that was built in the Americas by the Europeans.

 Catedral Primada de America: Located within the Colonial Zone of Santo Domingo, this cathedral is dedicated to St. Mary of the Incarnation.
 It is the oldest cathedral in the Americas.
 The construction for the cathedral begun in 1502 and was completed in 1540.

 Parque Colon: This is a square located within the Colonial City of Santo Domingo.
-It is one of the most important squares within the city’s colonial zone.
-It borders the 16th century Cathedral and the Christopher Columbus statue that was built in the 19th century.
+It is one of the most important squares in the city’s colonial zone.
+It borders the 16th-century Cathedral and the Christopher Columbus statue that was built in the 19th century.